hyperledger/fabric/docs/source/channel_update_tutorial.rst

           table of contents to the left).

-This tutorial extends the Fabric test network by adding a new organization -- ``Org3`` -- to an application channel.
-It assumes a strong understanding of the test network, including the usage and functionality of the aforementioned utilities.
+This tutorial extends the Fabric test network by adding a new organization -- Org3 -- to an application channel.

 While we will focus on adding a new organization to the channel, you can use a similar process to make other channel configuration updates (updating modification